GrapesJS/grapesjs/docs/modules/Components-new.md

 :::tip
-If you need you can also read all the current component types by using `getTypes`
+If you need you can also get all the current component types by using `getTypes`
 ```js
 editor.DomComponents.getTypes().forEach(compType => console.log(compType.id))
 ```